-I would love to hear from you in the comments below with any questions you may have, and I would like to hear what goals you are striving for and how they are progressing.
+I would love to hear from you in the comments below with any questions you may have.
+I would like to hear what goals you are striving for, how they are progressing and how you plan to start again and change your life for the better this year.
 If you like what you have read please subscribe with your email below the comment section and connect with me on social media.

 Good luck and Happy New Year